Biden to push trillions in investment, plead for police reform in Congress speech

 In addition to police reform, Biden will discuss foreign affairs, how his administration has handled the coronavirus pandemic and the status of vaccinations.

 In his decades in elected office, Biden attended dozens of his predecessors' joint addresses to the U.S. Congress.
-The scene he faces when he takes the podium at the House of Representatives will look very different.
+The scene he faces when he takes the podium at the House of Representatives during a pandemic will look very different.

-Just 200 people, mostly lawmakers plus a handful of representatives of other arms of government and select family members, will attend the masked, socially distanced speech, in a nod to the COVID-19 pandemic.
+Just 200 people, mostly lawmakers plus a handful of representatives of other branches of government and family members, will attend the masked, socially distanced speech.

 That is a far cry from the 1,600 officials, friends and guests who typically gather for a presidential speech.

-But the speech's target audience is much larger than the reduced-sized crowd on Capitol Hill.
-It will be broadcast nationwide, and some 48 million people watched Biden predecessor Donald Trump's first address to a joint session, in 2017.
+The nationally televised address, however, targets an audience far beyond the reduced-sized crowd on Capitol Hill.
+About 48 million people watched Biden predecessor Donald Trump's first address to a joint session in 2017.

 CHILDCARE SAVINGS

-The American Families Plan and the over $2 trillion jobs and infrastructure plan that the White House introduced this month could represent the most significant government transformation of the economy in decades.
+The American Families Plan and the infrastructure and jobs plan that the White House introduced this month could represent the most significant government transformation of the economy in decades.

-The plan being unveiled on Wednesday includes $200 billion for free, universal preschool for three- and four-year olds and $109 billion for free community college regardless of income for two years, according to senior White House officials.
+The plan being unveiled on Wednesday includes $200 billion for free, universal preschool for three- and four-year olds and $109 billion for free community college regardless of income for two years, the White House said.

 It proposes $225 billion in funding to help parents pay for child care and boost the pay of child care workers.
 Families would pay no more than 7% of their income on child care for children under 5, saving the average family $14,800 per year on child care expenses, senior White House officials say.